 What Is Pay For Performance (P4P) Marketing?

 Skyworks formulates and promotes your “story” to generate leads and sales and then only makes money when actual payments are processed for your business.
-A “100% Pay For Performance (P4P) Partnership” means you don’t pay anything at any time and Skyworks takes a percentage of the new sales it generates as its remuneration.
+A “100% Pay For Performance (P4P) Partnership” means you don’t pay anything and Skyworks takes a percentage of the new sales it generates as its remuneration.
 A “Partial P4P Partnership” means some or all of the marketing services are provided on a P4P basis and you pay the media costs.

 Is This Available For Any Business?

 No. Skyworks is seeking partnerships with businesses that possess specific and unique qualities.
-The idea it to partner with entities that not only have a high profit potential but also lend themselves to a particular category of marketing practices.
+The idea is to partner with entities that not only have a high profit potential but also lend themselves to a particular category of marketing practices.

 What Are Those Qualities?

 Skyworks is seeking businesses with these qualities for a potential P4P partnership:

 - Unique products and/or services with a high margin.